History of quantum mechanics: Application to the hydrogen atom

 The collective name for these properties is the quantum state of the electron.
 The quantum state can be described by giving a number to each of these properties; these are known as the electron's quantum numbers.
 The quantum state of the electron is described by its wave function.
 The Pauli exclusion principle demands that no two electrons within an atom may have the same values of all four numbers.

-The first property describing the orbital is the principal quantum number, n, which is the same as in Bohr's model. n denotes the energy level of each orbital.
+The first property describing the orbital is the principal quantum number, n, which is the same as in the Bohr model. n denotes the energy level of each orbital.
 The possible values for n are integers:

 The next quantum number, the azimuthal quantum number, denoted l, describes the shape of the orbital.
 The shape is a consequence of the angular momentum of the orbital.
 The angular momentum represents the resistance of a spinning object to speeding up or slowing down under the influence of external force.
 The azimuthal quantum number represents the orbital angular momentum of an electron around its nucleus.
 The possible values for l are integers from 0 to n − 1 (where n is the principal quantum number of the electron):

 The shape of each orbital is usually referred to by a letter, rather than by its azimuthal quantum number.
 The first shape (l=0) is denoted by the letter s (a mnemonic being "sphere").
 The next shape is denoted by the letter p and has the form of a dumbbell.
 The other orbitals have more complicated shapes (see atomic orbital), and are denoted by the letters d, f, g, etc.

 The third quantum number, the magnetic quantum number, describes the magnetic moment of the electron, and is denoted by m_{l} (or simply m).
 The possible values for m_{l} are integers from −l to l (where l is the azimuthal quantum number of the electron):

 The magnetic quantum number measures the component of the angular momentum in a particular direction.
 The choice of direction is arbitrary; conventionally the z-direction is chosen.

 The fourth quantum number, the spin quantum number (pertaining to the "orientation" of the electron's spin) is denoted m_{s}, with values +1/2 or −1/2.

 The chemist Linus Pauling wrote, by way of example:

 It is the underlying structure and symmetry of atomic orbitals, and the way that electrons fill them, that leads to the organization of the periodic table.
 The way the atomic orbitals on different atoms combine to form molecular orbitals determines the structure and strength of chemical bonds between atoms.